Understanding Job Application Response Times - Gain Insights!

 5. Use social media

 If you still haven’t heard from the employer after a reasonable amount of time, consider linking to the company’s social media platforms.
-There might be updated information on there that relates to current positions available, and the status of the job application process, such as it’s moved to the second stage and only potential candidates have been informed.
+There might be updated information on there about current positions available and the status of the job application process, such as that it’s moved to the second stage and only potential candidates have been informed.

-What to do while you wait for a response to your job application
+What to do while you wait for a response after applying for a job

-So what do you do while waiting for a response?
-Kick back and let them come to you?
-No way.
 There’s no point in resting on your laurels and waiting to hear back from one company before applying elsewhere.
-Keep sending out your resume to as many companies as possible, for other positions that fit your qualifications .
+Keep sending out your resume to as many companies as possible for other positions that fit your qualifications.

 1. Keep your job search organized

-Keep track of when you applied for each position by using Excel, Word or any other application.
+Keep track of when you applied for each position using Excel, Word, or any other application.
 This will help you follow up with each resume submission in the right time frame.
 Check out Startwire which should help you keep track of your job applications.

 2. Don’t get discouraged